Got milk? | In celebration of breastfeeding

 You know why?
 Because he supports me.
 And because he supports my desire to encourage other women in something that’s so, so good.

-We all know “breast is best”.
+Let’s not worry so much about “breast is best”.
 It’s a tired cliche.
 There’s not much debate out there about the merit of this like-no-other super food.

-But what I want to see changed is the fear and insecurity surrounding breastfeeding that some women feel.
+What I want to see changed is the fear and insecurity surrounding breastfeeding that some women feel.
 And the fact that not everyone sees it as “normal”.

-Because, come on, what could be more normal??
+Because, come on, what could be more normal?

 I’m well aware that some women cannot breastfeed, or simply choose not to.
 This is not meant to be a smug little commentary to them.
 By no means.